xherma34/vut_ivs_project_2/README.md

 4. Now you can open zdcc calculator from terminal by executing 'zdcc' or find it in applications.

 ### Manual uninstalation
-1. Open terminal and execute 'sudo dpkg -r zdcc.deb'.
+1. Open terminal and execute 'sudo dpkg -r zdcc'.
 ### Automatic uninstalation
 1. Double-click on downloaded debian package or find it in your installed applications and remove through ubuntu software.